 Are black lines on toenails dangerous?

-- The major concern is a condition called subungual melanoma which is a toenail cancer.
+- The major concern is a condition called subungual melanoma, which is a toenail cancer.

-Black line on toenail fungus?
+The black line on toenail fungus?

 This means that you have brown or black lines on your toenails.